What do we mean by trauma-informed services and why is such an approach important?

 - Coping With Grief After Community Violence Visit disclaimer page introduces some of the signs of grief and anger, provides useful information about how to cope with grief, and offers tips for helping children deal with grief.\

-- How to deal with grief Visit disclaimer page —SAMHSA defines grief and explains how to deal with it as a frequent response to loss or death.
+- How to deal with grief (PDF) Visit disclaimer page —SAMHSA defines grief and explains how to deal with it as a frequent response to loss or death.
 Information on how grief feels, how long it lasts, the four-step grieving process, and how grief differs from depression is also included in this tip sheet.

 - Dealing with the effects of trauma: A self-help guide Visit disclaimer page is a SAMHSA guide provides more in-depth information on recovering from a traumatic event and is geared toward those whose reactions may be lingering.

 - Disaster Distress Helpline Visit disclaimer page is a service of SAMHSA.
 Call 1-800-985-5990 or text ‘TalkWithUs’ to 66746 to get help and support for any distress that you or someone you care about may be feeling related to any disaster.

 - Be Red Cross Ready: Taking care of your emotional health after a disaster Visit disclaimer page pamphlet lists emotional reactions many people have after a disaster, what a survivors can do to cope with their feelings, and where to seek additional help if needed.